The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. May I bring copies of documents that prove I am a citizen?

-A. States are not permitted to accept copies of satisfactory documentary evidence that you are a citizen.
-All documents must be either originals or copies certified by the issuing agency.
+A. yes.
+States are not permitted to accept copies of satisfactory documentary evidence that you are a citizen.

 Q. Where do I go to apply for Medicaid?